-Most students with mild intellectual disabilities benefit from and may learn best from being with age peers, but generally also require additional intervention.
-As they proceed through elementary school, their IEPs should specify any modifications or adaptations to subject areas or courses, use of special materials, and the measures of progress.
-The emphasis is on designing and delivering support tailored to helping students reach their personal goals and their highest level of functioning.
+Most students with intellectual disabilities benefit from and may learn best from being with age peers, but generally also require additional intervention.
+As they proceed through elementary school, their IEPs should specify any modifications or adaptations to programs, use of special materials, and the measures of progress.
 Parents must be given the opportunity to participate in the planning process, and to the extent that they are able, students should also participate.